 In most of the world, bargaining for goods is a way of life.
 That’s just how things work, so you better get used to it if you plan on taking a RTW trip.
 For many people, this is a fun and exciting part of travel.
 For others, it’s something they loathe, and there’s nothing wrong with that, but you do need to accept that it’s something you’ll have to do.

 When bargaining, whether it’s for a souvenir to bring home as a gift, or a warm hat you need because it’s gotten colder out than you expected, keep in mind that this is the vendor’s livelihood.
 Yes, they are going to start with an extremely high offer.
 But it’s all a game to most.
 Play along, have fun.
 Offer half or a little less than half as a starting point, and then let the negotiations begin.
 Usually you can agree on a fair price that both of you are happy with (though neither of you will admit).
 Sometimes you can’t agree, though, and even though it’s considered rude to walk away and not buy anything after negotiating for a while, you are not obligated to pay more than you want.
-But if you are arguing over a dollar or two, then you may want to think things over and keep some perspective, and just pay a little more than you initially hoped.
+But if you are arguing over a dollar or two, then you may want to think things over, keep some perspective, and just pay a little more than you initially hoped.

 The most important thing you can do to minimize the chances of getting ripped off is to read, research, and do your homework on a destination before arriving.
 It’s not difficult to find information about typical scams, cultural differences when it comes to bargaining and acting in public, and tips on not getting ripped off.
 Simply taking an hour or so on the plane should get you up to speed on how to stay safe when entering a new country.